Canadian Butter Tarts

 • Vanilla Extract- Almond works well too.
 Vanilla bean paste can be used as well.

-close up of bite taken out of butter tart
+close up of bite taken out of a butter tart recipe

 1. Cream together the butter and sugar until light and fluffy.
 Most folks shortened this step, it should cream for 2-3 minutes to get air incorporated in and butter will start to pale.